-In this article, learn more about losing the mucus plug, including what it looks like and when to see a doctor.
+In this article, learn more about losing the mucus plug, including how it may look and when to contact a doctor.

 The cervix is a doughnut-shaped muscle that acts as the “door” from the vagina to the uterus.
-During pregnancy, it closes tightly to keep the fetus in and prevent infections from entering the uterus.
+During pregnancy, it closes tightly to keep the fetus in place and help

-The cervical mucus plug offers additional protection from anything entering the cervix and affecting the developing fetus.
+The cervical mucus plug offers additional protection from anything entering the cervix that could affect the developing fetus.

 Cervical mucus changes throughout a person’s reproductive life and menstrual cycle, largely due to hormonal factors.
 Shortly after conception, progesterone causes cervical mucus to become denser, thicker, and more acidic, forming the mucus plug.